- Server Settings

 - Status: The status reported by the worker.

-- Retries: Currently unused, it is planned to introduced automatic delayed retries for the background processing to add resilience.
+- Retries: Currently unused, it is planned to introduced automatic delayed retries for the background processing and thus add resilience.

 - Progress: A progress bar showing how the job is coming along.